lyonad/lyonad/README.md

 ---

 ### 🌟 About Me
 Hello!
-I'm Lyon, a passionate Computer Science student with a strong inclination towards Machine Learning, Data Science, and AI applications.
+I'm Lyon, a passionate Informatics Engineering student with a strong inclination towards Machine Learning, Data Science, and AI applications.
 I thrive on solving complex problems and creating impactful solutions, especially in the fields of healthcare and space exploration.

 - 🌍 **Location:** West Jakarta, Indonesia
 - 🎓 **Education:** Informatics Engineering @ Universitas Negeri Semarang (Expected 2027)